 - Filipino Sweet Tofu (Taho)

 - Wagashi, Japan

 Let’s begin this Asian dessert collection with cookies!
 Why don’t you serve your family with these Asian-inspired cookies?
 Moreover, these quick recipes are also ideal for last-minute guests.

-Dasik is one of the most popular sweet food in Korean cuisines.
-It is a bit-sized melt-in-your-mouth hangwa that is usually served with tea.
-Korea tea cookies or Dasik’s main ingredients can be black sesame, rice flour, chestnut flour, beans, pine pollen.
+Dasik, also known as Korea tea cookie, is one of the most popular desserts in Korean cuisine.
+It is a bite-sized sweet food that melts in your mouth.
+Usually served with tea, Dasik’s main ingredients are black sesame, rice flour, chestnut flour, beans, and pine pollen.

-- 20+ Outstanding Scottish Desserts You Will Definitely Love In 2020
+- 30+ Gourmet Flourless Desserts You Will Love In 2022

 This ornamental Korean treat was brought to Korea along with the drinking tea culture that was formerly served solely for the rich upper classes.
 Dasik comes in a wide range of colors, and it is created in specific Dasikpan molds.

 Dasik’s form and color need significant requirements in their preparation since they typically carry distinct cultural connotations.
 Korean tea cookies are often made up of various colors such as black, white, yellow, pink, and green.